 The entrances to TPAC are fully accessible.
 Enter TPAC under the marquee on 6th Avenue or at the ramp to the right of the Deaderick Street entrance to the building.

-Elevator access is available to all levels of Andrew Jackson Hall and the orchestra levels of James K. Polk Theater, Andrew Johnson Theater, and War Memorial Auditorium.
-Braille signage is in the elevators leading to Andrew Jackson Hall, James K. Polk Theater, and Andrew Johnson Theater.
+Elevator access is available to all levels of Andrew Jackson Hall and the orchestra levels of James K. Polk Theater, Andrew Johnson Theater and War Memorial Auditorium.
+Braille signage is in the elevators leading to Andrew Jackson Hall, James K. Polk Theater and Andrew Johnson Theater.

 Seating next to a companion is available to patrons who use wheelchairs.
 When buying tickets to a performance at TPAC, let the ticket agent know that a guest is attending in a wheelchair.
 Trained staff and volunteers are available to assist with seating and accommodating mobility devices.

 In Andrew Jackson Hall, wheelchair accessibility is available in the back of the Orchestra level in rows Y and Z, where seats can be removed to accommodate a wheelchair or left in place for a companion.
 Other limited mobility seating is available in the tier level of Jackson Hall, accessible by elevator.
-Patrons can access rows E & P of the tier without crossing any interior stairs.
+Patrons can access rows E and P of the tier without crossing any interior stairs.

-In James K Polk Theater, wheelchair accessible seating is located at the back of the orchestra in house right and left.
+In James K. Polk Theater, wheelchair accessible seating is located at the back of the orchestra in house right and left.
 Next to space for a wheelchair, a padded chair can be added for a companion.

-In Andrew Johnson Theater there is space for a wheelchair and a padded chair for a companion next to the stationary seating platforms.
-Johnson Theater is a general admission theater, with seats available on a “first come, first-served basis.”
+In Andrew Johnson Theater, there is space for a wheelchair and a padded chair for a companion next to the stationary seating platforms.
+Johnson Theater is a general admission theater, with seats available on a "first come, first-served basis."
 Seats in the first row can be accessed without climbing stairs, followed by one stair step for the following rows.